 Our lecturers and tutors will ensure you have all the resources you need to make the transition from A levels to the more rigorous demands of an International Relations and Development degree.

-More about student experience.
+Find out more about the student experience.

 For all undergraduate modules students attend lectures and seminars regularly throughout the term.
 Contact hours vary dependent on module choice.
 As well as time with your lecturers and personal tutor, academic and professional services staff (like our dedicated Careers Network team) will be available to offer individual and group support throughout your time at Birmingham.